{embed passage: '_Add Capitalization Insert'}

 name: "first time",

-description: "Show text only the first time the insert is viewed.",
+description: "Shows its text only the first time a player encounters it.",

 match: /^first\s+time\b/i,